Jamesliangk9/unsw-restech.github.io/docs/using_katana/troubleshooting_navigation.md

 - [ ] I am running computational work inside a PBS job, not on a login node.
 - [ ] I checked the job state with `qstat`.
-- [ ] I read the complete output and error files.
+- [ ] I read the complete output and error information.
 - [ ] I confirmed the working directory and input paths.
-- [ ] I loaded the required software modules inside the job script.
+- [ ] I loaded the required software modules inside the job or shell where the command is running.
 - [ ] I checked the requested CPU, memory, walltime, and GPU resources.
 - [ ] I recorded the job ID and compute node.
 - [ ] I can describe the steps needed to reproduce the problem.